What is Strategic Planning?

 As company conditions change and new possibilities arise, a strategic plan is evaluated and amended on a regular basis to alter priorities and reconsider goals.
 Quarterly evaluations of indicators are possible, as are annual revisions to the strategic plan.
 Stakeholders can review performance against goals using ratio analysis and other techniques.

-Types of Strategic plans
+Various Forms of Strategic plans

 Generally, strategic planning operations are divided into three categories.
 They are organized as follows:

-A corporate-centric strategy describes the company’s performance.
+- Corporate: A corporate-centric strategy describes the company’s performance.
 It emphasizes organizing and coordinating the company’s infrastructure, policies and procedures, and top people in order to attain the desired outcomes.
 Research and development skunkworks, for instance, might be designed to operate flexibly and on an occasional basis.
 The leadership team in accounting or HR might appear different.

-Functional strategic plans are integrated into company strategy and focus on individual divisions or sectors such as advertising, HR, finance, and innovation.
+- Functional: Functional strategic plans are integrated into company strategy and focus on individual divisions or sectors such as advertising, HR, finance, and innovation.
 While establishing a budget and allocating resources, functioning plans focus on guidelines and policies, such as security controls.

 Who does strategic planning in a business?